 It’s changed over the years...

-- Traditional setup: I use two computers.
+- Old setup: I used two computers.
 One runs Pro Tools with my microphone plugged into an Mbox, capturing audio.
 The other runs iMovie, capturing video with the built-in laptop video recorder.
-When I'm done, I export the audio from Pro Tools, import it into iMovie, align it properly, then export the video and upload to YouTube.
+When I’m done, I export the audio from Pro Tools, import it into iMovie, align it properly, then export the video and upload to YouTube.

-- Lately, I've been using the Sony PCM-D50 microphone, which adds some labor to the mix.
-After I record a take, I transfer the audio file from the recorder to my computer, where I mix it with the video in iMovie.
+- Lately, I’ve been using the Sony PCM-D50 microphone, which adds some labor to the mix.
+After I record a take, I transfer the audio file from the recorder to my computer, where I mix it with the video in Final Cut Pro.

 How do you combine multiple videos into a single video?

 For multitrack videos, such as Super Mario Bros.
-2, gypsy-jazz style, the process is the same as in the previous question, except I edit the video in Final Cut Express instead of iMovie, because the former program allows me to put two videos on the screen at the same time.
+2, gypsy-jazz style, I edit the video in Final Cut Pro, which allows me to put two videos on the screen at the same time.
 I figured out how to do it by reading this thread.

 Where can I get your tabs?

 The large majority of my YouTube videos are of songs I’ve arranged on my own.
 That means I didn’t learn them from tabs, nor have I written down the tabs.
 Creating accurate tabs takes time, and I’d rather spend my time playing guitar or recording more videos, not creating guitar tabs.

 With that said, I’ve transcribed a few of my arrangements and made them available here.

 Do you give lessons?